TrainTravel/scala-workshop/03-higher-order.md

 }
 ````

-This function can call itself because it knows what to call...
+This function can call itself because it knows what to call... right?

 Fixed points